Soviet economic blockade of Lithuania: Rising tensions with the minorities

 Opinions differ on the role of Poles in the process of Lithuanian struggle for independence and in the blockade.
-Lithuanian, Russian and Western scholars state that Poles were tacitly or directly supported by Moscow and were dominated by pro-Moscow politicians, such as Jan Ciechanowicz and Wysocki (or, as Sąjūdis claimed, that Poles have been manipulated by Moscow communists), which eventually led to the increase of anti-Polish rhetoric by Sąjūdis.
+Lithuanian, Russian, and Western scholars state that Poles were tacitly or directly supported by Moscow and were dominated by pro-Moscow politicians, such as Jan Ciechanowicz and Wysocki.
+Sąjūdis claimed that Poles have been manipulated by Moscow communists, which led the party to adopt anti-Polish rhetoric.
 Winston A. Van Horne and Alfred Erich Senn suggest that Moscow helped the Polish regions weather the blockade (though M. Gaškienė, a senior government official, wrote to Algimantas Gureckas that the blockade was applied uniformly across Lithuania), while Anatol Lieven underlines that the Association of Poles in Lithuania actually supported independence, but faced stiff competition from Polish anti-independence candidates.
 On the other hand, Polish scholars and members of the Polish community say the Polish-Communist ties are either an exaggeration or Lithuanian propaganda.

 Aftermath

-As Lithuania and the Soviet Union found a compromise upon which negotiations could start, commissions on both sides were set up to agree on the terms of further co-existence of Lithuania.
-Landsbergis, who was considered less reconciliatory than Prunskienė, was head of the Lithuanian delegation and Ryzhkov led the Soviet one.
-Even though the commissions were set in July, the negotiations were not agreed upon until October.
-When the groups were supposed to meet on 30 November 1990, the Soviet delegation refused to attend, citing preparations to the 4th session of the Congress of People's Deputies, and no new date for the meeting was set.
+As Lithuania and the Soviet Union found a compromise upon which negotiations could start, committees on both sides were set up to agree on the terms of further co-existence.
+Landsbergis, who was considered less reconciliatory than Prunskienė, was head of the Lithuanian delegation, and Ryzhkov led the Soviet one.
+Even though the committees were set in July, the negotiations were not agreed upon until October.
+When the groups were supposed to meet on 30 November 1990, the Soviet delegation refused to attend, citing preparations for the 4th session of the Congress of People's Deputies, and no date for a new meeting was set.
 The Lithuanians then cancelled the moratorium, restoring the effects of the Act of 11 March, which served as a catalyst to the January Events of 1991.
-Soviet aggression against Lithuania's border posts continued further until the 1991 Soviet coup d'état attempt, when Lithuanian independence was recognised by the Russian SFSR, most of countries in the world as well as the Soviet Union itself.
+Soviet aggression against Lithuania's border posts continued further until the failed coup in August 1991.
+By this time, Lithuanian independence was internationally recognised (including by the Russian SFSR and the Soviet Union itself).